davetron5000/angular-rails-book/front.md

 # Intro: Angular and Rails in Production

-The latest wave of JavaScript frameworks present an interesting problem to experienced developers.
+The latest wave of JavaScript frameworks present an interesting problem to experienced Rails developers.
 On their own, these frameworks can only do but so much, since they are designed to run on the client-side, in a browser.
 This means that for anything interesting—any real application you might want to create—you need a back-end.
-That back-end is likely a web framework that was designed without a JavaScript framework in mind.
-This leaves a gap between understanding your backend and using the JavaScript framework.

-Rails is a terrific back-end.
-Between Active Record, the controller layer, and the huge ecosystem built around creating and deploying Rails apps, you'd be hard-pressed to find a better back-end for your ambituous AngularJS application.
-Of course, Rails wasn't designed to work with a front-end JavaScript framework.
+Rails is a terrific back-end, however it wasn't designed with a JavaScript framework like AngularJS in mind.
+This means that there isn't a clear “Rails Way” of managing the code needed to use it.

 Angular, of course, wasn't designed with Rails in mind either, since it is entirely back-end agnostic.
 Because of this, there is no clear path to using Angular in your Rails app.
 Further, because Rails wasn't designed around heavy use of